 Graduate jobs versus schemes

 Most of the major employers run an engineering graduate scheme with a large annual intake.
-For employers who cover a lot of areas, students usually apply to a specific stream, such as aerospace engineering or civil engineering, and/or an area of the business, such as marine or energy.
+For employers who cover a lot of areas, students usually apply to a specific stream, such as aerospace engineering, electrical engineering, mechanical engineering or civil engineering, and/or an area of the business, such as marine or energy.
 A graduate scheme will usually be two years long.
 You'll typically attend structured training alongside the rest of the graduates on the scheme and there will be a clear progression route over the duration of the scheme and once the scheme has come to an end.

 You can also apply for graduate jobs.
 These are slightly different to graduate schemes in that you don’t graduate from the scheme after a few years.
 You'll still receive lots of on-the-job training but it's usually more flexible because, as the employer usually only has one or two vacancies available, you won't be on structured training programme for lots of graduates.